bioconda/bioconda-recipes/docs/source/build-system.rst

       run in the container.
     - At the end of the build, the build script copies the package to the exported conda-bld directory
-    - ``bioconda-recipes: scripts/env_matrix.yml``: each unique combination of env vars defined here will create an independent build
-    - A whitelist of env vars (including those defined in the ``env_matrix.yml``) is exported.
+    - A whitelist of env vars is exported.
 The whitelist is configured in ``bioconda-utils: utils.py``.

 - Upon successfully building and testing via ``conda-build``, the built package